How to Get More Google Reviews as a Dentist (2026)

 Personalization at scale

 Every automated message uses merge fields: patient first name, practice name, provider name, and city.
-Personalized messages convert at 2x the rate of generic "Please leave us a review" texts.
-The direct Google review link (not your profile page, not your website) ensures patients land on the submission form in one tap.
-Test your own link monthly on a mobile phone to verify it still works correctly.
-Google occasionally changes the review link format, and a broken link means zero conversions from every message you send until someone notices.
-For practices that want to increase google reviews dental practice-wide across multiple locations, centralized automation with location-specific merge fields handles the complexity without per-office configuration.
-Our 25+ reviews per month guide covers the full automation stack.
+Personalized messages convert at 2x the rate of generic "please leave us a review" texts.
+The direct Google review link (not your profile page, not your website) drops patients on the submission form in one tap.
+Test your own link monthly on a mobile phone.
+Google occasionally changes the review link format, and a broken link means zero conversions from every message you send until someone catches it.

 What Compliance Rules Protect Your Review Strategy?

-Three regulatory frameworks govern how dental practices can solicit and manage reviews.
-Violating any one risks consequences more costly than the reviews are worth.
+Three regulatory frameworks govern how dental practices can solicit and manage reviews: Google's own policies, HIPAA, and the FTC.
+Violating any of them risks consequences more costly than the reviews are worth.
+Build the system so compliance is structural, not optional.

-- FTC guidelines: The FTC endorsement guidelines require honest, non-selective solicitation.
+- FTC guidelines: The FTC's endorsement rules require honest, non-selective solicitation.
 Your system must send the same review link to every qualifying patient.
-Offering a separate private feedback channel is fine alongside the public link, but never as a gateway to it.
+A private feedback channel alongside the public link is fine.
+A private channel that gates access to the public one is not.

 | Framework | Prohibits | Max Penalty | How to Stay Compliant |